How to create a long exposure in iOS 11 (Upd. Apr. ‘18)

 Three things to know about long exposures in iOS 11

-The process of taking a long exposure is pretty straight forward
+The process of taking a long exposure is pretty straight forward and simple:

 - Press the shutter release button.

 Now you should have a new live photo in your camera roll.
 In iOS 11, live photos have a small Icon saying “live” in the upper left corner.

 Now tap the newly shot Live Photo to view it full screen. iOS 11 may display a message right below your photo if iOS thinks it may look good as e.g. a long exposure.
 If you see such a message, tap it.
 If not, just swipe up.
 You'll see a section labeled as effects

 Swipe left over the first two effects and you’ll get two more, namely bounce and long exposure.
 The last one is the one we’re looking for.
 Tap it and watch the photo you’ve just taken being transformed into a 3-second long exposure.

 What you'll see in the camera roll is the newly created long exposure

 How to edit a long exposure in iOS 11